JainRecipes/JainRecipes.github.io/_posts/2020-05-22-cracked-wheat-pulao.markdown

 5. Next put the water and then salt into the pot.
 6. Now put the cracked wheat into the pot and mix everything.
 7. Close the instant-pot lid and pressure cook for 5 minutes.
 Make sure there is no venting.
-8. Open the instant pot and enjoy.
+8. Open the instant pot and garnish with lemon and coriander if desired.

 ### Notes